Gate (airport): United States

 At most domestic gates, a single doorway connects the passenger waiting area with the jet bridge.
 International gates at U.S. international airports always have a second doorway to a separate corridor system that leads directly to the airport's U.S. Customs and Border Protection port of entry facility.
 For international arrivals from airports without preclearance, the door leading to the waiting area is closed and all arriving passengers are directed through the second doorway to CBP immigration and customs inspection.

 Jet bridge vs airstair

 Before the era of the jet bridge or jetway, airline passengers embarked onto the aircraft from ground level via airstairs.
 If initially indoors, passengers would exit the waiting area through a door to the outside and then passengers would proceed to the airstairs leading to the aircraft door.
-This method is still used for boarding smaller planes or boarding at smaller airports.
+This method is still used for boarding smaller planes, boarding at smaller airports, and during periods of peak demand at larger airports using remote stands with passengers driven from the terminal using airport buses when all jet bridges are in use.